-- Helmet size: this is the circumference of your head just above your eyebrows.
+- Helmet size is the measurement of the circumference of your head just above your eyebrows.

 - When putting the helmet on to your head align the front of the helmet with your eyebrows and pull down on both straps until it is comfortable.

-- Helmet fit: No gaps between the lining of the helmet and your head and that the back of the helmet does not touch the back of your neck.
+- A correctly fitted helmet should have no gaps between the lining of the helmet and your head the back of the helmet should not touch the back of your neck.

-4. How much will I expect to pay for a ski helmet?
+4. How much should I expect to pay for a ski helmet?

 featured articles from this category